 - Once the program is compiled, run the command sudo make install to install the software.

-I recommend reading this detailed article on using the source code in Ubuntu if you insist on using source code.
+I recommend reading this detailed article on using source code in Ubuntu if you insist on using source code.

 5.2 Removing software installed using source code [Not recommended]

-- Second, you should make sure at the installation time that there is a way to uninstall the program.
+- Second, you should make sure at installation that there is a way to uninstall the program.
 A badly configured program might not provide a way to uninstall the program and then you’ll have to manually remove all the files installed by the software.

 Normally, you should be able to uninstall the program by going to its extracted directory and using this command: